FraterCCCLXIII/nondualize/public/transcripts/README.md

 - `track-1-captions.json` - Captions for "What is Ego Death?"
 - `track-2-captions.json` - Captions for "What is Non-Duality?"
 - `track-3-captions.json` - Captions for "The Four Selves with Andrew Cohen"
+- `track-7-captions.srt` - Captions for "Realigning the Soul" (SRT format)
 - etc.

 ## Caption File Format